-Full of real-world examples, this book is an indispensable guide for any practicing VR developer interested in making efficient and effective interfaces.
-Meanwhile, explorations of concrete theory in their practical application will be useful for students and researchers of VR alike.
+Full of real-world examples, this book is an indispensable guide for any practising VR developer interested in making efficient and effective interfaces.
+Meanwhile, explorations of concrete theory in their practical application will be useful for VR students and researchers alike.

 1. What Makes Virtual Reality Remarkable?
 2. Making the Virtual Seem Real 3.
 Sensation and Perception 4.
 Supporting Primary Senses 5.
 Supporting Peripheral Senses 6.
 Perceiving Space and Scale 7.
 Further Psychological Effects of Inhabiting a Virtual Environment 8.
 Experience Usability 9.
 Fictions of Physics 10.
 Locomotion and Navigation 11.
 Activities and Interactions 12.
 Information Display 13.
 Translating Traditional Interfaces for VR